 These delicate Maki-e chopsticks are handcrafted one by one by our artisans.

-This is a gem of craftsmanship that you will not be embarrassed to show anywhere, so please buy it.
+Please purchase this gem of craftsmanship that you will not be ashamed to show anywhere.

 |Manufacturer||HASHIMOTO KOUSAKU SIKKI|

 |Material||Noto Japanese Cypress, Lacquer|

 |Size||8.86 in.
 (22.5cm)|

 |Capacity||0 oz (0ml)|

 |Electronic Equipment||Microwave oven: X, Dishwashing machine: 〇, Direct fire: X, IH: X, Oven: X

 Chopsticks are consumable items and their usage period will vary depending on usage and environment.

 Chopsticks are made of wood and may expand, bend, or crack.